Fengyee/HKUST_CG_P2/README.md

         - [ ] Come up with another whistle and implement it.
 A whistle is something that extends the use of one of the things you are already doing.
 It is part of the basic model construction, but extended or cloned and modified in an interesting way.

-- [x]     Use a texture map on all or part of your character.
+- [x]   [Fengyee] Use a texture map on all or part of your character.
 (The safest way to do this is to implement your own primitives inside your model file that do texture mapping.)

         ```c++
         // This is a simple quard texture and usage is: